I Love Walking In France

 Saint-Chély-d’Aubrac—Wednesday morning all year, Thursday evening in summer

-Espalion—Friday morning all year, the first and third Wednesday evenings of July and August
+Espalion—Friday morning all year, Wednesday evening in July and August

 Estaing—Friday evening in July and August